 The Mother of God Temple Beneath St. Peter's: Vatican Hill and the Pagan Sacred Site

-The Vatican Hill was sacred to Cybele, the Phrygian Mother of God, long before it became the center of Roman Catholic Christianity.
-The Urantia Book notes that a Mother of God cult was established in Rome on the site where St. Peter's Basilica now stands.
-The continuity between pagan Great Mother worship and Christian Marian veneration on the same physical location illustrates how Christianity absorbed and transformed existing sacred sites.
+Long before St. Peter's Basilica was built, the Vatican Hill was sacred to Cybele, the Phrygian Mother of God.
+The Urantia Book states that the Mother of God cult had its headquarters on the exact site where the basilica now stands.
+The continuity from Great Mother worship to Marian veneration on the same physical ground is one of the clearest cases of a Christian center inheriting a pagan sanctuary.

 Pre-Christian Mother of God cult on the Vatican site = Mother of God temple where St. Peter's Basilica now stands